alexharri/website/posts/clipboard.md

 }
 ```

-Writing multiple representations to the clipboard via `write` is bit more involved, but still relatively straightforward.
+Writing multiple representations to the clipboard via `write` is a bit more involved, but still relatively straightforward.
 First, we construct `Blob`s for each representation that we want to write to the clipboard:

 ```tsx
 const textBlob = new Blob(["Hello, world"], { type: "text/plain" });